 When And How To Start Elimination Communication?

 - Initiate with monitoring: Lay the baby down without a diaper on a waterproof mat so that you can start to learn their signals.
 Some babies relieve themselves shortly after a meal or after waking up.
-Notice your baby’s natural potty timings.
+Notice your baby’s natural potty timings. and signaling.
 This is a great way to help babies recognize their own cues as well.